Low T Centers Special! Salivary Testing (T and Progesterone), Follow Up Appts, Prescriptions, $599!

 It is believed that the production of testosterone by the testicles begins to diminish in mid-life.
 This leads to the gradual decline of testosterone levels.
 It is also felt that the binding proteins in blood increase with age, making less free testosterone available.

-Men can see decreased libido and absence of morning erections, forgetfulness, lack of ambition, cloudy thinking, loss of muscle mass and stamina, bone loss, night sweats, elevated cholesterol, thinning and rapid aging.
+Low testosterone effects can include decreased libido and absence of morning erections and erectile dysfunction, forgetfulness, lack of ambition, cloudy thinking, loss of muscle mass and stamina, bone loss, night sweats, elevated cholesterol, thinning and rapid aging.
 These symptoms can be caused by many other things, but if you have some or all of them, low testosterone may be the problem.

 So how do we Increase Testosterone?